MicrosoftDocs/windows-powershell-docs/docset/mdop/mbam/test-mbamwebapplication.md

 ```

 ### -DisableNoticePage
-Indicates the Self-Service Portal notice text on or off.
+Indicates whether the Self-Service Portal notice text is turned on or off.
 By default, the notice text is turned on.

 ```yaml
 Type: SwitchParameter